Files / United States

 Key Chapter Title List

-- Statement of Core Principles: Refusing to Compromise Systems, Data, and Public Services
+5. Core Principles Statement: Refusal to Compromise Systems, Data, and Public Services

-- Questioning the Organizational Structure: Lack of Formal Leadership and Accountability
+6. Organizational Structure Concerns: Lack of Formal Leadership and Accountability

 Document Introduction

 The document details three key event nodes.
-First, during a brief interview on January 21st, interviewers wearing White House visitor badges refused to identify themselves, asked questions about political loyalty, attempted to sow discord among colleagues, and demonstrated limited technical competence, a process alleged to have posed significant security risks.
-Second, on February 14th, one-third of USDS colleagues were indiscriminately terminated via anonymous email.
-These experts were working on modernizing critical systems for Social Security, veterans' services, tax filing, healthcare, disaster relief, student aid, and more.
-Their sudden departure directly threatens the millions of Americans who rely on these services daily and undermines the security of critical systems and data.
+First, during a brief interview on January 21, interviewers wearing White House visitor badges refused to disclose their identities, asked questions about political loyalty, attempted to sow discord among colleagues, and demonstrated limited technical proficiency.
+This process was cited as posing significant security risks.
+Second, on February 14, one-third of USDS colleagues were indiscriminately terminated via anonymous email.
+These experts were working on modernizing critical systems for social security, veteran services, tax filing, healthcare, disaster relief, student aid, and more.
+Their sudden departure directly threatens the millions of Americans who rely on these services daily and weakens the security of critical systems and data.

-Third, starting February 16th, DOGE representatives began integrating the remaining personnel.
-The signatories point out that DOGE's actions—firing technical experts, mishandling sensitive data, and undermining critical systems—contradict its stated mission of "modernizing federal technology and software to maximize government efficiency and productivity" and fundamentally conflict with the original core mission of USDS.
+Third, starting February 16, DOGE representatives began integrating the remaining personnel.
+The signatories point out that DOGE's actions—terminating technical experts, mishandling sensitive data, and undermining critical systems—contradict its stated mission of modernizing federal technology and software to maximize government efficiency and productivity, and fundamentally conflict with the original core mission of USDS.
 Based on this, the co-signers made a clear ethical and technical stance: they refuse to use their skills to harm core government systems, endanger sensitive American citizen data, or dismantle critical public services, and they refuse to use their expertise to execute or justify DOGE's related actions.